-3.A Objective Develop local and regional mobility profiles 3.A.1 Strategy Compile local and regional commuting information Strategy Evaluate the current level of accessibility from population centers to key points of interest 3.A.3 Strategy Develop database for bicycle and pedestrian collisions 3.A.4 Strategy Obtain bicycle and pedestrian collision data from KSP and KYTC 3.A.5 Strategy Review information and obtain input from appropriate representatives

-3.B Objective Develop and promote quality projects to improve the bicycle, pedestrian, and transit infrastructure of the Lincoln Trail ADD.
+3.A Objective Develop local and regional mobility profiles Strategy Strategy of interest Compile local and regional commuting information Evaluate the current level of accessibility from population centers to key 3.A.4 Strategy Strategy Strategy Develop database for bicycle and pedestrian collisions Obtain bicycle and pedestrian collision data from KSP and KYTC Review information and obtain input from appropriate representatives 3.B and tra Objective insit infrastruct Develop and promote quality projects to improve the bicycle, pedestrian, ure of the Lincoln Trail ADD.

-3.B.1 Strategy Review best practices and initiatives of other organizations 3.B.2 Strategy Identify and review current programs, policies, and projects initiated or comple eted within the Lincoln Trail ADD region
+- 3.B.1 Strategy Review best practices and initiatives of other organizations - 3.B.2 Strategy Identify and review current programs, policies, and projects initiated or completed within the Lincoln Trail ADD region

-3.B.3 Strategy Identify current and potential accessibility-related projects on the current Unscheduled Needs List

-3.B.4 Strategy Work with KYTC, bike/ ped/ transit representatives, and local officials to develop feasible projects

-3.C Objective Facilitate the completion of accessibility-related transportation improvement projects through the KY Highway Plan or other means.

-3.C.1 Strategy Inform decision-makers of specific projects that will help to improve accessibility within in the LTADD region

-3.C.2 Strategy Develop list of projects for each identified transportation mode with appropriate data

-3.C.3 Strategy Specifically identify accessibility-oriented projects during the prioritization and ranking process

-3.C.4 Strategy Obtain input from bike/ped/ transit representatives during the prioritization and ranking process

-GOAL: Preserve environmental resources through the development of eco-friendly transportation projects

-4.A Objective Identify critical environmental areas (air and water quality, number of threatened/endangered/candidate species) within the Lincoln Trail ADD

-Strategy Obtain air and water quality data from appropriate State and Federal agenci es 4.A.2 Strategy Map key environmental areas using aerial photography and other available data 4.A.3 Strategy Identify environmental advocacy groups and other representatives 4.A.4 Strategy Review information and obtain input from appropriate representatives

-4.B Objective Develop and promote quality transportation projects that will hopefully have a minimal impact on critical environmental areas

-4.B.1 Strategy Identify current projects on the Unscheduled Needs List which may impact critical environmental areas

-4.B.2 Strategy Work with KYTC and environmental advocacy groups to modify and develop feasible improvement projects

-4.C Objective Facilitate the completion of eco-friendly transportation improvement projects through the KY Highway Plan or other means.

-4.C.1 Strategy Inform decision-makers of specific projects that will help to improve the transportation system and hopefully have a limited environmental impact

-4.C.2StrategyDevelop list of potentially eco-friendly projects in the region4.C.3StrategySpecifically identify potentially eco-friendly projects during theprioritization and ranking process
+- 3.B.3 Strategy Identify current and potential accessibility-related projects on the current Unscheduled Needs List - 3.B.4 Strategy Work with KYTC, bike/ ped/ transit representatives, and local officials to develop feasible projects - 3.C Objective Facilitate the completion of accessibility-related transportation improvement projects through the KY Highway Plan or other means. - 3.C.1 Strategy Inform decision-makers of specific projects that will help to improve accessibility within in the LTADD region - 3.C.2 Strategy Develop list of projects for each identified transportation mode with appropriate data - 3.C.3 Strategy Specifically identify accessibility-oriented projects during the prioritization and ranking process - 3.C.4 Strategy Obtain input from bike/ped/ transit representatives during the prioritization and ranking process - GOAL: Preserve environmental resources through the development of eco-friendly transportation projects - 4.A Objective Identify critical environmental areas (air and water quality, number of threatened/endangered/candidate species) within the Lincoln Trail ADD - 4.A.1 Strategy agencies 4.A.2 Strategy data 4.A.3 Strategy 4.A.4 Strategy 4.A.4 Strategy 4.A.5 Strategy 4.A.6 Strategy 4.A.7 Strategy 4.A.8 Strategy 4.A.9 Strategy 4.A - 4.B Objective Develop and promote quality transportation projects that will hopefully have a minimal impact on critical environmental areas - 4.B.1 Strategy Identify current projects on the Unscheduled Needs List which may impact critical environmental areas - 4.B.2 Strategy Work with KYTC and environmental advocacy groups to modify and develop feasible improvement projects - 4.C Objective Facilitate the completion of eco-friendly transportation improvement projects through the KY Highway Plan or other means. - 4.C.1 Strategy Inform decision-makers of specific projects that will help to improve the transportation system and hopefully have a limited environmental impact - 4.C.2 Strategy Develop list of potentially eco-friendly projects in the region - 4.C.3 Strategy Specifically identify potentially eco-friendly projects during the prioritization and ranking process